 Find the market closest to you and ask about Fresh Bucks.

-Tacoma Farmers' Markets has four seasonal locations, with the Broadway markets opening today, May 4, 2017:
+Tacoma Farmers' Markets has four seasonal locations, with the Broadway market open now:

 Proctor Farmers' Market is open every Saturday from 9am to 2pm from now through Dec.
 16, 2017.